 for The Daily Southtown in Chicago.

-She is Asst.
+She served as Asst.
 Professor of Religious Studies

 at Mount St. Joseph University.